Sep9

 Warns against thinking we can have all of the wealth, all of the self-promotion, and all of the recognition and still follow Jesus.

-Prepares believers for paradoxes in the Christian faith.
-A paradox is defined as a statement or situation that seemingly appears self-contradictory on the surface, but in reality, reveals a deeper or more insightful truth.
+Note: In this statement Jesus present a Paradox.
+A paradox is something that on the surface, seemingly self-contradictory.
+But in reality, reveals a deeper or more insightful truth.
 It often involves two seemingly opposing ideas that can both be true simultaneously.
 Paradoxes are used in literature, philosophy, and everyday conversations.
 Some paradox’s we often come across in everyday life are things like: “Hurry up and wait.”
 We think how can you hurry up and wait.
 It’s a paradox and seeming contradiction.
 Or “The more you learn, the more you realize how little you know.”
 We think if I’m learning more, doesn’t mean I’m getting smarter.
 It’s a paradox and seeming contradiction.
 Or “The more you try to impress people, the less impressed they’ll be.”
 We think if I’m impressing them with my knowledge and skills, how can they not be impressed.
 It’s a paradox and seeming contradiction And Jesus here says “Whoever wants to Save his life will lose it, but whoever loses his life will find it.”
 We think how can saving and preserving my life cause me to lose it.
 Wouldn’t saving my life help me keep it.
 It’s a paradox and seeming contradiction Or how about the Apostle Paul in his Second letter to the Corinthians gives a whole list of paradoxes in the Christian life; “Always being sorrowful, yet always rejoicing.”
 (2-Corn.
 6:10) We think how can you rejoice in hardships , trials, and sufferings.
 It’s a paradox and seeming contradiction.

 Ways We Try To Save Our Life’s